 If you have a car then head to Gibraltar Falls.
 It’s a short 45-minute drive from Canberra CBD and you can drive to the top and walk out to the lookout or walk about 1km each way from Woods Reserve.
 It’s one of the largest waterfalls in the ACT, descending a vertical distance of 50 metres.
 If you decide to go swimming there then make sure you swim in the safe spots.
 If you’re looking for other swimming spots then you could stop at Tharwa Sandwash on the way back to the city.
 It’s about 10 minute from Gibraltar Falls and there are 128 species of birds known to inhabit the two hectares that surround the area.
 Check out The Cotter, Casuarina Sands and Kambah Pool for other natural swimming spots.

-5 of the Best Places to Play in Canberra
+5 of the Best Things to do in Canberra

 Explore Canberra’s Markets